chrisxxmas/MYCOOP64/CONTRIBUTING.md

 ### Continuous integration

 Every commit and pull request is built on [AppVeyor](https://ci.appveyor.com/project/aaubry/yamldotnet).
 The build definition is kept intentionally simple.
-All the logic is delegated to
+All the logic is delegated to the build